On this page:Presenting ComplaintHistory of Presenting ComplaintPast Medical HistoryMedication HistoryFamily HistorySocial HistorySubstance History

 - Enquire about any past colonoscopies, such as for colorectal cancer screening, and the results.

 - The workup and management of liver transplant patients is complex and includes physical, psychological and social factors.
-For a more detailed guide, read our liver transplant history page.

 - Ask about what medications the patient takes regularly, what they take them for, and what side effects they have had.

 - Certain medications are likely to cause gastrointestinal symptoms.
 Opioids and oral iron supplements are particularly associated with constipation, while NSAIDs, antiplatelets and anticoagulants put patients at risk of GI bleeding.
 Chemotherapeutic agents are particularly associated with nausea and vomiting.

 - Ask about any medical conditions that may be known in the family.

 - In a patient with GI bleeding or systemic symptoms such as fevers, lethargy and weight loss, always ask about family history of cancer.
 Gastrointestinal malignancies include oesophageal, gastric, pancreatic and colorectal cancers.

 - In patients with jaundice / unexplained liver disease, ask about a family history of haemochromatosis, Wilson’s disease and alpha-1 antitrypsin deficiency.

 - In patients with suspected inflammatory bowel disease or coeliac disease, ask about a family history of autoimmune conditions.
 This may include IBD, rheumatoid arthritis, systemic lupus erythematosus or multiple sclerosis.

 - It is important to understand any patient’s social situation when taking their history.
 This includes key aspects such as their occupation (or previous occupation, if retired), living situation, mobility, ability to perform activities of daily living, diet and exercise.